Don’t brush aside the Halloween festivities.

 - Don’t get hooked on costumes that embody fashions of the time, these can include animals, ghosts, goblins and vampires that are associated with popular characters from blockbuster releases of that year.
 There is no guarantee that these items would just sell as well in the following year.

 - Make sure what you buy are complete kits or make an extra effort to turn them into complete kits through creativity from the various loose Halloween makeup and accessories and present them as whole for a flat rate.
 Observations have shown that they tend to sell better, especially on online auction sites like eBay.
 But there is no stopping if you want to push these through your own online store.

 - If you are really good in the creativity department, put together your own costumes.
 Such handcrafted creations with your own signature are obviously unique and they may just command some nice premiums to make up for your labor and sweat.

 - You can even sell used costumes.
 Some may just pay you handsomely to help them get rid of their last year’s costume.
 Wash and iron them properly, and if need to, fix them.
 They would become your new Halloween merchandise when the festival comes around again.

-- And if you are decent with your hands, offer hem, sew or alter services for people.
-You can always charge a fee for such costume repair service.
+- And if you are good with your hands, offer hem, sew or alteration services for people.
+You can always charge a fee for a costume repair service.